-Students who wish to register to vote

-may pickup a voter registration card from in Student Services and return it after completing the form.
-Swainsboro Technical College will forward the form to the secretary of state for processing.
-Disabled students who wish to register may contact Swainsboro Technical College's Americans With Disabilities Act Coordinator, Mr. Jimmy Mountain at 478-289-2298 or in his office Building 2.
+Students who wish to register to vote may pickup a voter registration card from in Student Services and return it after completing the form.
+Swainsboro Technical College will forward the form to the Secretary of State for processing.
+Disabled students who wish to register may contact Swainsboro Technical College's Americans With Disabilities Act Coordinator, Mrs. Leisa Dukes at 478-289-2256 or in her office Building 1, Room1208.